giuliobz/DES-Decrypting/README.md

 * `$ git clone https://github.com/giuliobz/DES-Decrypting.git`
 * `$ cd DES-Decrypting-master`

+### Create the Database

+To crete the dictionary use the file [PasswordBuilder](src/PasswordDictionary/PasswordBuilder.java) and specify three arguments:

+- the starting dictionary to modify
+- file name to save the password dictionary
+- method used: **data** to ceate a Dictionary of birth date or **words** to create a Dictionary of words

 ### Run the experiments

 Inside the DES-Decrypting folder there is a script.sh that the user can use to reproduce the experiments made: